Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

 \subsubsection{Kinematics at different optical depths($\tau$)}

 To assess how well the absorption profiles from strong ISM lines trace the column density, we compare them with weaker ISM absorption lines whose apparent optical depth is $\tau \sim 0.1$--1.
 The low ion velocity profiles are typically constructed from the strongest ISM transitions, with $\tau \gtrsim 1$ (see Table~\ref{tab:Lines-used}).
-We compare these with the \ion{Al}{2}~$\lambda$1670 and \ion{Fe}{2}~$\lambda$1608 lines which are often unsaturated ($\tau \sim 1$).
-We additionally consider several optically thin ($\tau \ll 1$) transitions of \ion{Ni}{2}~$\lambda$1317,1370,1709,1741,1751 available in our spectra as a means of comparison.
+We compare these with the \ion{Al}{2}~$\lambda$1670 and \ion{Fe}{2}~$\lambda$1608 lines which are often unsaturated ($\tau \sim 1$), as well as the optically thin ($\tau \ll 1$) transition \ion{Si}{2}~$\lambda1808$.
 Median velocity profiles for each of these lines are obtained by stacking the spectra from all objects in the sample with the relevant wavelength coverage.
 Figure~\ref{fig:stacking-lowions} shows a plot of the median stacked profiles for these different ISM absorption features as function of optical depth.